 We know that our students work extremely hard, and we’re so proud of all that they accomplish throughout their time in our programs and beyond.
-Hear directly from our students and alumni as they share their experiences at GW Coding Boot Camp and GW Data Analytics Boot Camp, or GW Cybersecurity Boot Camp.
+Hear directly from current learners or alumni as they share their experiences at GW Coding Boot Camp, GW Data Analytics Boot Camp, or GW Cybersecurity Boot Camp.

 This class challenged me to think on my own.
 For a lot of the assignments and homework, we went over in class how to do the basics, but it really challenged you to think outside of that and research the answers that you needed.

 What you get out of it is what you put into it.
 You have to put your all into it; you have to really, really work hard.
 It’s hard work, it’s sweat, it’s late nights sometimes, early mornings depending.
 I think I say that because personally, in the beginning I put hours in, but not extensive hours and I found myself falling behind for next week’s class.
 That’s why I say it really is what you put into it.
 So if it’s something that you’re passionate about, then you work at it and try to understand and retain what you’re learning, and it will get easier as you go along.

 My experience was exhilarating, very challenging—only for me because I’m very hard on myself.
 I had great support inside and outside of the classroom.
 Everyone is extremely supportive, which is very surprising versus when I was in college—it’s not that level of support.
 It’s almost over-supportive, but I like that.
 You always have someone that you can lean on, and talk to, and guide you through, or help you through the entire six months of class.
 That made it a lot easier and more comforting.